The below describes the Current 2020/2021 School Year Parent Role.

 How much fundraising is required?

 Our preschool is a non-profit organization.
 All money raised goes to the operation of the program (rent, phone, teacher salary, supplies etc.).
 Parents participate in a variety of fundraising activities throughout the year to support the operation of the school.
 Invite and tell your family, friends and neighbours, about our fundraising efforts.
 Every little bit counts.

-Our school depends on the funds raised by us, the parents.
-This is how we continue to operate, and is of the utmost importance.
+Our school depends on the funds raised by us, the parents to operate.
 Please remember that you don’t need to participate in every fundraiser, but we do need your help.
-And remember that friends, family and neighbours are often more than willing to participate, especially because we have such fantastic fundraisers!
+Share our fundraisers with friends, family and neighbours, as they are often more than willing to participate.

 See more on our Fundraising Page

 How much time is involved in participating in a PPP?